stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 The value of `sx` ('sign X') indicates if ΔX is positive (when `sx` is `1`) or negative (when `sx` is `-1`).
 Similarly the value of `sy` ('sign Y') indicates if ΔY is positive (when `sy` is `1`) or negative (when `sy` is `-1`).

-The epsilon variable, called `eps` is defined next.
-As expected, it is initialised to zero:
+The epsilon variable, called `eps`, is defined next.
+As expected it is initialised to zero:

 ```js
 var eps = 0;